String Manipulation

 six times in total.

-There’s a simpler way to extract out the parts:
+There’s a simpler way to extract these parts:

 import re